Salvador Mendoza Jr.

-Salvador Mendoza Jr. (born November 30, 1971) is an American lawyer and jurist serving as U.S. circuit judge of the U.S. Court of Appeals for the Ninth Circuit.
-He previously served as a U.S. district judge of the U.S. District Court for the Eastern District of Washington from 2014 to 2022 and as a Washington state court judge from 2002 to 2014.
+Salvador Mendoza Jr. (born 1971) is an American lawyer serving as United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+He previously served as a United States district judge of the United States District Court for the Eastern District of Washington from 2014 to 2022 and as a Washington state court judge from 2002 to 2014.

 Early life and education

-Mendoza was born in 1971 in Pacoima, California, to parents who immigrated to the United States from Mexico.
-He grew up in the Mid-Columbia region of Washington state and graduated from Prosser High School in 1990.
+Mendoza was born in 1971 in Pacoima, California, as the third of five children to parents who immigrated to the United States from Mexico.
+He grew up in the Mid-Columbia region of Washington state.
+Mendoza graduated from Prosser High School in 1990.

 Mendoza received a Bachelor of Arts in philosophy in 1994 from the University of Washington.
 He then attended the UCLA School of Law, graduating in 1997 with a Juris Doctor.

 Legal career

 While in law school, he spent one summer as a legal intern for the United Farm Workers of America.
 From 1996 to 1998, he served as a legal intern and later an assistant attorney general in the Washington State Attorney General's Office.
 From 1998 to 1999, he served as a deputy prosecuting attorney in the Franklin County Prosecutor's Office.
 From 1999 to 2013, he practiced law, both as a solo practitioner and also with various law partnerships, where he focused on criminal law.
 Mendoza served as a judge pro tempore in various district, municipal, and juvenile courts in Benton County and Franklin County.
 Mendoza was a board member of the Benton-Franklin Legal Aid Society.
 He also helped establish two county-level juvenile drug courts.